cyberark/secrets-provider-for-k8s/README.md

 ## Supported services

 - Conjur 5.4.8+ (?)
 - DAP 11.1+
-- Kubernetes 1.9+ (?)
 - Openshift 3.9 and 3.11

 # Releases

 ## Docker images

-The primary source of CyberArk Secrets Provider for Kubernetes releases can be found in our (?)
+The primary source of CyberArk Secrets Provider for Kubernetes releases is our Dockerhub (?).

 ## Github releases

+(?)

+## Stable release definition

+The CyberArk Secrets Provider for Kubernetes is considered stable when it meets the core acceptance criteria:

+- Documentation exists that clearly explains how to set up and use the provider as well as providing troubleshooting information for anticipated common failure cases.
+- A suite of tests exist that provides excellent code coverage and possible use cases.
+- The CyberArk Secrets Provider for Kubernetes has had a security review and all known high and critical issues have been addressed.
+Any low or medium issues that have not been addressed have been logged in the GitHub issue backlog with a label of the form `security/X`
+- The CyberArk Secrets Provider for Kubernetes is easy to setup.
+- The CyberArk Secrets Provider for Kubernetes is clear about known limitations and bugs if they exist.
+- Anything else we consider to be a prerequisite for stability (?)
+- Any more security standards?
+STRIDE threat modeling? (?)

 # Development